autodesk-cloud/ochothon/README.md

 You can either use any vanilla Mesos/Marathon setup or be cool and adopt [**DCOS**](https://mesosphere.com/) which provides an elaborate VPC setup plus dashboard !

-You will be able to interact from your workstation with a proxy which provides a self-contained web-shell ([**JQuery**](https://jquery.com/) rocks !).
 This proxy hosts our little toolkit that allows you to create, query and manage your Ochopod containers.
-It also lets you CURL your commands directly which is a great way to build your CI/CD pipeline !
+It also lets you CURL your commands directly which is a great way to build your [**CI/CD pipeline**](https://github.com/autodesk-cloud/ci-ochopod) !

-Please note we **only support bindings to run over AWS** at this point.

 ### Getting started